xmos/lib_audio_dsp/doc/dsp_components/modules/drc.rst

 by the compressor ``ratio``.

-As with a limiter, the compressor runs an internal envelope detector to get the signal envelope, then compare it to the threshold.
+As with a limiter, the compressor runs an internal envelope detector to get the signal envelope, then compares it to the threshold.
 If the envelope is greater than the threshold, the gain will be proportionally reduced by the ``ratio``, such that it is greater than the threshold by a smaller amount.
 If the envelope is below the threshold, unity gain will be applied.